QA-OpenProject/Software-Tester-Career/01-Interview-Questions/04APITestingQuestions.md

 - DELETE: Remove information from the server.
 - PATCH: Update existing information on the server.
 - OPTIONS: Get information about the communication options available for the target resource.
+- HEAD: Retrieve the headers of a resource without the body.

 5. what 's the difference between put and patch method in the API testing?
 - PUT: The PUT method is used to update an existing resource or create a new resource if it doesn't exist.
 It replaces the entire resource with the new data provided in the request.